ms/buildtogether.tech/src/design.md

 ## Design for Packaging

-Every language and operating system has its own rules for <span i="packaging;
-package!building">building packages</span>; designing software with these rules in mind makes packaging a lot easier.
+Every language and operating system has its own rules for [% i "packaging" "package!building" %]building packages[% /i %]; designing software with these rules in mind makes packaging a lot easier.
 In Python, for example, a package consists of one or more Python source files in a specific directory structure like this: